 I didn’t do a final air test, but had one done once most insulation and airtightness was done, and the result was 7.85 m3/m2/hour (that is the UK method for measuring leakiness) which translates to about 9.3 air changes/hour (m3 of air compared to volume of house, which is the Passive House method).
 This was still leaky because there was a large leak from an open chimney flue and a few other places, so if I redid it, I reckon I’d be somewhere around 3-5 air changes – which isn’t enough.
 I now know you really need to be somewhere around 1.5 air changes an hour for the MVHR unit to operate efficiently.
 So my air tightness wouldn’t have been good enough, it needs a lot of attention to detail.

 Xpelair Xcell300.
-Wouldn’t do that again – hopeless technical help and fan speeds cut out once you reduce to its minimum, which is still too fast for my house volume.
+I wouldn’t chose it again, for various reasons.
+For example, the fan speeds cut out once you reduce to its minimum, which is still too fast for my house volume.
 You need fully programmable fan speeds ideally as well as one that is efficient and this unit didn’t come with a 3 way switch as standard.
 Also the ducting didn’t fit together properly!

 No it draws air from inside the house, which works well as air comes in via ventilation system, so there doesn’t seem to be a problem in terms of O2 levels.